eagles-project/skywalker/docs/api.md

     end function
     ```

-The process of retrieving input array parameters also works the same way as it
+The process of retrieving input array parameters works the same way as it does
-does for scalar input parameters.
+for scalar input parameters.

 === "C"
     ```